11 yr old cat with mass in chest and respiratory problems

 Welcome to your reliable resource for online holistic veterinary help › Forums › Pet Owners Forum › Homeopathic Treatment › 11 yr old cat with mass in chest and respiratory problems

-This topic contains 4 replies, has 2 voices, and was last updated by Anonymous 3 years, 6 months ago.
+- This topic has 4 replies, 2 voices, and was last updated 6 years, 2 months ago by Anonymous.

 Hello!
 I have an 11 yr old cat diagnosed with a mass in her chest about a year and a half ago.
 This was found after I brought her in for respiratory issues.
 She has been treated by a homeopathic vet since then but respiratory issues are worse.
 She has alot of reverse sneezing, thick mucus in nose, low grunting sounds from chest/throat when cleaning herself or exhaling.
 Any advice on what can naturally shrink this mass?
 She is otherwise acting happy and energetic.